nuglox-lol/client/README.md

 This project is designed with **Unity** and includes networking features, cross-platform support, and tools to make development easier.

+* NOTE: If you are part of the Quenet Family you are not authorized to use the source code.

 ---

 ## 🛠️ Features